The Slime Pits

 Exploration of the Slime Pits will turn up very little apart from monsters and traps.
 There is no loot to be found outside of the boss' chambers, and only one unique is capable of spawning here (Dissolution, a deadly jelly priest who should be killed as quickly as possible to avoid his Summon Eyeballs spell).
 There is no random food lying around, and no monsters here leave edible corpses, but hopefully you won't be spending enough time here to get hungry anyway.

 The fifth and final floor of the Slime Pits is an open chamber with a large, non-corrosive stone structure in the middle, made from four quarter-circle vaults.
-The floor is populated with eyes and jellies like the floors above, but in the center of the structure you'll encounter the boss of the Slime Pits, the royal jelly (see its article for advice on defeating it).
-Once TRJ is dead, the walls of the central structure will fall and disappear.
-However, be aware that many of the enemies here will eat the contents of the vaults if they gain access to them, and that if you wait too long, slimes may spawn inside the vaults naturally (fortunately, the rune and any artifacts cannot be eaten).
+The floor is populated with eyes and jellies like the floors above, but in the center of the structure you'll encounter the boss of the Slime Pits, the Royal Jelly (see its article for advice on defeating it).
+Once TRJ is dead, the translucent walls of the treasure vaults will fall and disappear.

 Alternatively, you can avoid all of this conflict by worshiping Jiyva, the god of slimes.
 Doing so will render all monsters in the Slime Pits neutral to you, and at high enough piety, the walls of the vaults will disappear.

 |G Golden eye||G Eye of draining||G Shining eye||G Eye of devastation||G Glowing orange brain||G Great orb of eyes|

 |J Jelly||J Slime creature||J Death ooze||J Azure jelly||J Acid blob|

 |J Dissolution||J The Royal Jelly|